 Like most stains, ketchup (or catsup) stains are easier to remove when they are fresh, so try to get to them early.
-But even if the stain has been forgotten until laundry day, you can still get rid of it if you take the time to work through the cleaning process.
+Even if the stain has been forgotten until laundry day, you can still get rid of it if you take the time to work through the cleaning process.
 The keys to successfully salvaging your favorite shirt or pants are patience and using the right cleaner for the fabric.
 Whatever you do when you see that blob of ketchup on your shirt, don't rub it as you can make the stain worse.
 You also don't want to dry the clothing until you're sure the stain is gone.
 Tomato-based stains are notoriously stubborn, so removing them may take a while, but it's a relatively simple process.
 Fortunately, removing ketchup stains from clothing can be done effectively with household products you have on hand by following some simple steps.

 |Water Temperature||Per garment care instructions|